nicktu12/generators/README.md

 thingsICallMyCat()
 ```

 How was this output different from before?
 We expect to see the strings printed in order, but the `chaseCat()` string prints last.
 This is due to JS event loop and call stack.
-JS executes each function in the order that arrives in the `event queue`, but `setTimeout` is a `web api` that waits for a specified time _AND_ for the `event queue` to be clear before executing the callback within.
+JS executes each function in the order that arrives in the `message queue`, but `setTimeout` is a `web api` that waits for a specified time _AND_ for the `message queue` to be clear before executing the callback within.

+A great video on the event loop: https://youtu.be/8aGhZQkoFbQ

 This is where generators come into play.
 Generators are complicated, misunderstood and incredibly useful advanced iterators introduced in ES6.